 VO2 max is considered the best indicator of cardiovascular endurance.
 It’s used to demonstrate the effects of exercise on the body and how well the body uses oxygen for energy.

 By pushing your heart rate high during periods of intense workout, you’ll be able to increase your cardiovascular ability and strengthen your heart.
 During the short rest intervals, you work on recovering more quickly and needing less time to rest, helping you to build stamina over time and perform physical exercise more efficiently.

-According to the 2012 European Society of Cardiology annual meeting, a direct relationship exists between physical activity and life expectancy (5), with HIIT exercise in particular activating an increase in telomerase, a known anti-ageing enzyme.
+According to a 2012 pilot study, a direct relationship exists between physical activity and anti-ageing (5), with HIIT exercise in particular activating an increase in telomerase, a known anti-ageing enzyme.
 Other anti-ageing benefits of HIIT include firmer skin, fewer wrinkles and improved muscle tone.